-The Outdoor Research Ferrosi Hooded performs solidly and admirably for a very accessible price.
-It's highly breathable with great mobility, making it a natural choice for sweaty, high-exertion activities.
+The Ferrosi Hooded performs solidly and admirably for a very accessible price.
+It's highly breathable with excellent mobility, making it a natural choice for sweaty, high-exertion activities.

-Simple and functional, the OR Ferrosi Hooded is a great lightweight shell at a very nice price.
+Simple and functional, the Ferrosi is a great lightweight shell at a very nice price.

 This layer provides just enough of a barrier for windy days and chilly temps, especially if you're working up a sweat.

-When hiking on a chilly-but-also-humid day we needed that perfect balance of protection and breathability.
-We were very content in the Ferrosi.
+When hiking on a sunny spring day in the desert you need that perfect balance of protection and breathability.
+The Ferrosi does just that.

-The lightweight and packable nature of the Ferrosi make it a great travel companion.
+The lightweight and packable nature of the Ferrosi make it a great travel and adventure companion.

 While many jackets can tuck inside a pocket, most of them - for some reason - don't include that essential little carabiner loop to make the jacket truly harness-compatible when stowed.
-The Ferrosi is the only model in our review that offers this feature, and we love it.
+The Ferrosi is one of only two models in our review that offers this feature, and we love it.

 This sweet little layer is best for anyone who wants a durable jacket they can thrash without spending a fortune.
 The reinforced arms and shoulders make it a good candidate for climbing and canyoneering adventures and the breathable material means you'll be comfortable on your approach hike as well.
-While there are a few minor fit issues with the Ferrosi, and it's not the most weather protective, for mild weather outings this stretchy piece is a solid purchase.
+While it's not the most weather protective, for mild weather outings this stretchy piece is a solid purchase.

-This jacket retails for just $130, a great value for what you get.
+This jacket is a great value for what you get.
 If you need something simple, lightweight, breathable, stretchy, and well-featured, then look no further.